 Learn how to adjust Procreate’s overall Pressure Curve below.
 You can also edit pressure curves for individual brushes in the Brush Studio.

 Edit Pressure Curve

-Tweak Procreate’s overall Pressure Curve to match your stylus sensitivity to the way you draw.
+Tweak Procreate’s overall Pressure Curve to match stylus sensitivity to the way you draw.

-The Apple Pencil has a huge dynamic range, which means you have to press it down very hard to reach 100% pressure or opacity.
-Artists who draw with a lighter touch might find they’re not able to enjoy the full range of the Pencil’s sensitivity using these default settings.
+The Apple Pencil has a huge dynamic range.
+This means you have to press down very hard to reach 100% pressure or opacity.
+Artists who draw with a lighter touch might find they don't enjoy the full range of the Pencil’s sensitivity using the default settings.

-To get the most out of the Apple Pencil, use Procreate’s customizable Pressure Curve to adjust the feel of your Pencil or stylus.
+To get the most out of the Apple Pencil, use Procreate’s customizable Pressure Curve.
+Do this to adjust the feel of your Pencil or stylus to your liking.

 Tap Edit Pressure Curve to open the Pressure Curve panel.

 The default curve is a straight diagonal line.
 Drag this line to move it as a smooth curve, or tap to add up to six handles.

 The horizontal (side to side) axis of the graph defines pressure.
 Positioning the curve further to the left means your Pencil will respond quicker to lighter pressure.
 Pushing the curve to the right means you will have to press the Pencil down harder to get a response.

 The vertical (up and down) axis sets the value of the Pencil’s output.
 Maximum value (top) means the brush is producing 100% of its possible thickness or opacity.
 Moving toward the minimum value at the bottom means a thinner or more transparent stroke.